themarshallproject/arpa20220125/README.md

 - Clone and push to a branch on this repo, then create a pull request.
 - The setup process leaves behind a remote called `updates`.
 You can change this template by pushing commits there (`git push updates master`).
-- You can also get the most recent version of the tools by running `git pull updates master && npm install`.
 - In addition to the commands mentioned above, sometimes it is useful to edit this in conjunction with changes to EndRun.
 You can point deployments at a locally hosted EndRun by changing the `endrun_host` config parameter.
 Note that even if you do this, assets will still be uploaded to the real production s3 bucket, unless you also change the `bucket` parameter.

 ## Special Circumstance: ai2html